stavrosal/bscthesis/README.md

 ## Dataset

-The dataset includes responses collected during the experiment.
+The dataset includes responses collected during the experiment, along with the scores that result as the average of the scores of the 2 examiners, rounded up.
 All data has been anonymized to ensure privacy and compliance with ethical research standards.

 ## Thesis Access